BxCppDev/Bayeux/README.rst

 The authors gratefully thank the following persons for their direct or indirect contributions to the Bayeux library:

-* Vladimir  Tretyak  is  the   author  of  the  original  Decay0/GENBB generator  (written in  Fortran 77)  from  which large  part of  the genbb_help module is derived.
+* Vladimir  Tretyak  is  the   author  of  the  original  *Decay0/GENBB* generator  (written in  Fortran 77)  from  which large  part of  the genbb_help module is derived.
 * Christian Pfligersdorffer  is the author of  the Boost/Serialization *based portable  binary archive* classes  which is supported  by the I/O system of the datatools and brio modules.
+* Nicolas Devillard and Rajarshi Guha are the authors of the *Gnuplot pipe* library that is embedded in geomtools.